hemadri138/Habitweb/README.md

 ## 📄 License

-This project is created for the Habituate app.
+This project is created for the Habituated app.
 Feel free to customize and use for your own projects.

 ---

-**Built with ❤️ for Habituate**
+**Built with ❤️ for Habituated**